walmartlabs/lacinia/docs/interfaces.rst

 An interface definition may include a ``:description`` key; the value is a string exposed through :doc:`introspection`.

+The description on an interface field, or on an argument of an interface field, will be inherited by the object field (or argument) unless overriden.
+This helps to elimiate duplication of documentation between an interface and the object implementing the interface.

 The :doc:`object definition <objects>` must include all the fields of all extended interfaces.